Learnathon-By-Geeky-Solutions/sloake/README.md

 # sloake

+A streaming platform using the MERN stack (MongoDB, Express.js, React, Node.js) where users can watch live streams, discover content and interact with creators and other viewers.

 ## Team Members

-- TanRai (Team Leader)
+- Tanvir Raiyan - TanRai (Team Leader)
-- mhtafhim
+- Tafhim - mhtafhim
-- MMALI3287
+- Musaddique Ali - MMALI3287

 ## Mentor